 You will get the result on your screen in descending order.
 [Refer: Snapshot]

-In continuation to the above step, raw information is ready, it’s time to copy and paste the data into an excel spreadsheet.
+In continuation to the above step, basic information is ready, it’s time to copy and paste the data into an excel spreadsheet.

 - Press Ctrl + A to select the whole bunch of emails.